The tests screen for marijuana, cocaine, opiates, phencyclidine (PCP), and amphetamines.

 “Overall, the number of positive tests is low considering the number of tests performed each year,” said Elizabeth Cory, an FAA spokeswoman.

 A 2014 study from the National Transportation Safety Board examined trends in drug use by fatally injured pilots in commercial and general aviation between 1990 and 2012.
-None of the pilots in the study flying commercial passenger air carrier operations had toxicology findings indicating use of illicit drugs.
+None of the pilots in the study flying commercial air carrier operations had toxicology findings indicating use of illicit drugs.

 Spirit Airlines has not said if the company tested Halye in the nine years he was employed at the ultra-low fare carrier, though the company said it followed federal regulations.